roelderickx/ogr2osm/README.md

                         Set max character length of tag values.
 Exceeding values will be truncated and end with '...'.
 Defaults to 255.
 Values smaller than 3 disable the limit.
+  --add-z-value-tag TAGNAME
+                        The tagname in which the z-value will be saved.
 ```

 ### As a library